DanielMFernandes/CCNA_Course_Notes/Course_Notes/NAT_Dynamic_Part2.md

 DYNAMIC PAT (NAT OVERLOAD)

-- PAT (NAT OVERLOAD) translates BOTH the IP address and the PORT NUMBER (if necessary)
+- PAT (NAT OVERLOAD) translates BOTH the IP address and the port number (if necessary)
-- By using a unique PORT NUMBER for each communication flow, a single PUBLIC IP address can be used by many different INTERNAL HOSTS
+- By using a unique port number for each communication flow, a single public IP address can be used by many different internal hosts
-    - PORT NUMBERS are 16 bits = over 65,000 available port numbers
+    - port numbers are 16 bits = over 65,000 available port numbers
-- The ROUTER will keep track of which INSIDE LOCAL address is using which INSIDE GLOBAL address and PORT
+- The router will keep track of which inside local address is using which inside global address and port

 ![image](https://github.com/psaumur/CCNA/assets/106411237/8f720b58-9700-4908-bd8d-a1846191854b)